 Lenny Prado is a Ph.D. student focusing on Bible and Ancient Near East.
 He is married and has two beautiful children.
 His primary research interests include such topics as the composition and compilation of the Torah; development of Israelite Religion (e.g., representation of deities, portrayals of human/divine interaction, cultic ritual practices); scribes and scribal culture in the ancient Near East; and Oral Tradition and Memory.
 When he is not spending time with his family or hitting the books, you can find him rooting for New York sports teams, especially the Yankees and the Knicks.

-Nate Ramsayer, a first-year M.A. student in NEJS, hails from the gorgeous (but cold!) land of northern Minnesota.
+Nate Ramsayer, a second-year M.A. student in NEJS, hails from the gorgeous (but cold!) land of northern Minnesota.
 He holds a B.A. in Religious Studies from the University of Minnesota, with a focus in Hebrew Bible.
-For several years Nate has been a frequent guest lecturer at various venues in MN, ND, and MA, opening up the fascinating fundamentals of biblical scholarship to the wider public.
+For many years Nate has been a frequent guest lecturer at various venues in MN, ND, and MA, opening up the fascinating fundamentals of biblical scholarship to the wider public.
 His research interests include source criticism of the Torah, the intersection of ancient Near Eastern and biblical literature, Iron Age epigraphy, Hittitology, and Dead Sea Scrolls.
-He spent this past year studying archaeology at Boston University and Harvard University, and has returned from a summer of excavation at Tell es-Safi (biblical Gath) in the Shephelah in Israel as an ASOR Heritage Fellow.
+While studying Hebrew Bible at Boston University and Harvard University, he became interested in archaeology and now supplements his study by excavating during the summers at Tell es-Safi (biblical Gath) in the Shephelah in Israel as an ASOR Heritage Fellow.
 Nate is also a professional choral singer in Boston, and when not studying the mysteries of the Bible and ancient Near East, he enjoys practicing the majestic art of samurai sword, watching 80’s cartoons, and chillaxin’ at home with his cat.